monomelodies/emily/README.md

 Variables can be used in any block, including the subject.

 Of course, you can also let your messages extend a more global template using normal Twig extending rules.
+Templates can also define _other_ blocks (e.g. some kind of sidebar in your template with the latest news posts at the moment of sending - use your imagination here).
+Depending on your `Twig_Environment`, you might also use translations etc.

 ## Setting the recipient, adding attachments etc.
 The return value of `Emily\Message::get` is simply a `Swift_Message` (with all variables replaced), so you can do what you want with it.
-Note that after any variable change, you'll need to re-call `get` to receive and updated version.
+Note that after any variable change, you'll need to re-call `get` to receive an updated version.